AgateHQ/axate-developer-docs/docs/wordpress-api.md

-## Wordpress API Integration
+## WordPress API Integration

-Current Wordpress versions come with a REST API enabled by default, and can be consumed easily by any developer application, such as Axate.
+Current WordPress versions come with a REST API enabled by default, and can be consumed easily by any developer application, such as Axate.

 Let’s take for example this article,
  - https://en-gb.wordpress.org/2019/01/15/glasgow-meetup-1st-quarter-2019/